-Within the reserve capacity cycle, a capacity provider must have capacity certified by the IMO prior to notification of the IMO that the capacity is to be bilaterally traded or offered to the IMO in a reserve capacity auction.
-In general terms, certified capacity needs to comprise either capacity in existence or capacity proposed or under construction, with network access secured and evidence provided that environmental approvals have been granted or will be granted in time for the facility to meet its reserve capacity obligations.
+A capacity provider must have capacity certified by the IMO prior to notification of the IMO that the capacity is to be bilaterally traded or offered to the IMO in a reserve capacity auction.
+In general terms, certified capacity needs to comprise either capacity in existence or capacity proposed or under construction.
+For capacity that is proposed or under construction, the provider must have network access secured and must provide evidence that environmental approvals have been granted or will be granted in time for the facility to meet its reserve capacity obligations.